 - Step 1: Choose an Old Master drawing that clearly exhibits intentional mark-making; make sure to have a VERY HIGH RESOLUTION image to work from.

 - Step 2: Determine the correct size paper for your enlarged drawing.
 LIGHTLY sketch the basic structure of the image you have selected.
 You may work freehand or use a grid (the grid was used extensively during the Renaissance as a method for reproduction with correct proportion).
-Apply all drawing lessons learned to date and don’t forget to pay VERY close attention to the negative space.
+Apply all drawing lessons learned to date (like drawing upside down!) and don’t forget to pay VERY close attention to the negative space.
 REPEAT: DRAW LIGHTLY.
 ERASING WILL DAMAGE THE PAPER, WHICH WILL BECOME VERY OBVIOUS AFTER TONING!

 - Step 4: Begin to apply the master's marks.